 - The naming of the sections and the function entrypoint vary.
-Some have default section names that can be overriden in the CLI (tc), some requires well-defined prefixes (“kprobe”, “kretprobes/”).
+Some have default section names that can be overridden in the CLI (tc), some requires well-defined prefixes (“kprobe”, “kretprobes/”).

-- Some use csv-style parameters in the section name (perf), some give an API in Go to programatically change the loader’s behaviour.
+- Some use csv-style parameters in the section name ( perf ), some give an API in Go to programmatically change the loader’s behaviour.

 BPF is actively developed in the Linux kernel and whenever a new feature is implemented, BPF ELF loader might need an update as well to support it.
 The different BPF ELF loaders have different focuses and might not add support of all BPF kernel new features at the same speed.
 There are efforts underway to standardise on libbpf as the canonical implementation.
 The plan is to ship libbpf with the kernel, which means it will set the de-facto standard for user space BPF support.